 Dip a paintbrush in some mod podge and then coat the whole inside of one of the bowls.

-Pour some of the mixture into bowl and start swirling it around so it covers everywhere.
+Pour some of the mixture into the bowl and start swirling it around so it covers everywhere.
 It’s easy to put a bowl or plate underneath and roll the glass bowl while some of the glitter is falling out the top.
 This helps get the glitter all the way to the top.

 The entire bowl should be covered with glitter.
 Do both bowls the same way.
 Let the bowls dry for about 24 hours.

 Now you get to start decorating!
-If you have a Cricut or other cutting machine you can download my FREE SVG file, size it, and cut them out on vinyl.
+If you have a Cricut or other cutting machine you can download my FREE snowman SVG file, size it, and cut them out on vinyl.

 As with all my files, these are for personal use only.
 If you would like to purchase a commercial use license, click here.